A cautious approach to constraint-based causal model selection: Conclusion

 \section{Conclusion}

 Causal structure learning may serve distinct purposes across different study contexts.
 Approaches to improving the performance of structure learning algorithms have largely focused on what we call the context of causal discovery, where the true causal relationships may be plausibly assumed to be sparse and including false causal edges in the estimated output is associated with some high cost.
 In the contex of submodel selection, independence constraints and missing edges lead to possibly distinct identification results (identification strategies, adjustment sets, estimands) and so the relevant risk lies in falsely removing an edge from the more ``agnostic'' model.
-A procedure which is ``cautious'' in this context would prefer dense graphs and control the error of false edge removal.
+A procedure that is ``cautious'' in this context would prefer dense graphs and control the error of false edge removal.
 To this end, we propose a simple inversion of the usual null hypothesis testing approach embedded in classical constraint-based structure learning algorithms.
 Though the modification to existing algorithms is minor, this leads to importantly different behavior of PC and raises relevant statistical considerations, such as the choice of the equivalence threshold, which may be informed by substantive domain-specific knowledge or chosen in a data-driven way.
+Using the equivalence test formulation for removing edges directly affects the estimated graph adjacencies (skeleton), but also may affect recovered edge directions since in PC and FCI these are driven by the detection of unshielded colliders; removing fewer edges in the first stage of the procedure will typically lead to fewer determinate edge directions, which will broadly lead to more conservative or uncertain causal determinations, but also fewer incorrect conclusions.
+More broadly, the perspective outlined shifts the methodological focus away from precisely estimating the ``true'' graphical structure to an emphasis on recovering a graph that is well-suited to a downstream scientific purpose.